Science Strategic Fit For Partners Pipeline Publications Team Newsroom Contact

 ITAM-Optimized Persistence

 ITAM-optimized CAR-T cells generate long-lasting memory T cells with reduced exhaustion markers (PD-1, Tim-3, Lag-3).
-In a preclinical B-ALL model, a single treatment achieved 100% survival across five consecutive tumor re-challenges.
+In a CD19 xenograft B-ALL model (n=8), a single treatment achieved 100% survival across five consecutive tumor re-challenges.

 Severe Toxicity